scholarslab/digitalpedagogy-draft/praxis.md

 An article detailing student exploration of the concept of *reflective design* by investigating the book as interface.
-The projects perfectly highlight the way .
-They also emphasize that *digital* often involves considerations regarding hardware and physical/tactile design.Teachers might a particular object or set of objects and ask students to figure out ways to alter or enhance their interface.
+The projects perfectly highlight the way that an emphasis on, and exposure of, process leads to unforseen insights.
+They also emphasize that *digital* often involves considerations regarding hardware and physical/tactile design.
+Teachers might a particular object or set of objects and ask students to figure out ways to alter or enhance their interface.